Definition of MySQL CTE

 WITH cte_name1 as (….), cte_name2 as (….)
 SELECT …

-Note the fact that the same CTE can be referenced within another CTE or by itself.
+Users should note that they can reference the same CTE within another CTE or by itself.
 When a CTE refers to itself, it becomes a recursive CTE.
-Let’s try to understand a simple recursive CTE with below example:
+Let’s try to understand a simple recursive CTE with the below example:

 Query: